JukkaJohn/documentation/docs/usage.md

 ---

 ## Data needed to run a fit
 First of all, one needs data to run a fit.
-More specifically one need:
+More specifically one needs:

 - FK-tables